square/square-php-sdk/doc/apis/terminal.md

 # Search Terminal Refunds

 Retrieves a filtered list of Interac Terminal refund requests created by the seller making the request.
+Terminal refund requests are available for 30 days.

 ```php
 function searchTerminalRefunds(SearchTerminalRefundsRequest $body): ApiResponse